KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 * indivudual highlights
 * individual highlight images.

-I'll illustrate how you can retrieve the same images, data and texts we requested via the GUI (so in HTML) in the previous parts, but now in their raw, machine readable formats (JSON, XML etc.) using Wikimedia's APIs and SPARQL services.
+I'll illustrate how you can retrieve the same images, data and texts we requested via the GUI (so in HTML) in these previous parts, but now in their raw, machine readable formats (JSON, XML etc.) using Wikimedia's APIs and SPARQL services.
 This will give you more control & flexibilty over the exact outputs, custom made for your needs.

 ## Reuse - all highlights